OfficeDev/microsoft-teams-emergency-operations-center/EOC-TeamsFx/tabs/README.md

 To check that your manifest file is valid:

-- From Visual Studio Code: open the Teams Toolkit and click `Validate manifest file` or open the command palette and select: `Teams: Validate manifest file`.
+- From Visual Studio Code: open the command palette and select: `Teams: Validate manifest file`.
 - From TeamsFx CLI: run command `teamsfx validate` in your project directory.

 ## Package

-- From Visual Studio Code: open the command palette and select `Teams: Zip Teams metadata package`.
+- From Visual Studio Code: open the Teams Toolkit and click `Zip Teams metadata package` or open the command palette and select `Teams: Zip Teams metadata package`.
 - Alternatively, from the command line run `teamsfx package` in the project directory.

 ## Publish to Teams